Introducing Norway

 Getting to Norway

-There are regular direct flights to Norway from the UK, which take only 2-3 hours.
-Most flights to Norway land at Oslo International Airport (OSL), however there are also airports in Bergen and Stavanger.
-There are no direct flights to Norway from the US, but there are many options with layovers in London or Amsterdam.
-Get more information on Norway Airports.
+There are regular direct flights to Norway from the UK, which take only two to three hours.
+Most flights to Norway land at Oslo International Airport (OSL), though there are also airports in Bergen and Stavanger.
+There are some direct flights to Oslo from the US, but there are many options with layovers in London or Amsterdam.

 Read